Back to posts

 }

-So, the log data is now in ClickHouse, which is scaled to meet the needs.
-They initially set up with 10 M6g.16xlarge AWS EC2 nodes, though this could change as requirements evolve.
-These high-memory, high-compute EC2 instances ensure ClickHouse can handle large volumes of data efficiently.
+Log data lands in ClickHouse, scaled to meet Zomato's demands.
+Initially configured with 10 M6g.16xlarge AWS EC2 nodes, this setup may evolve with changing requirements.
+These high-memory, high-compute EC2 instances ensure ClickHouse efficiently handles large data volumes.

 ClickHouse buckets